Dusky darter: Predation

 P. sciera larvae are vulnerable to predation from cyclopoid copepod.
 Watersnake predation is a frequent, but relatively poorly known, source of mortality for darters belonging to both Etheostoma and Percina.

 Life history

 The spawning habits of P. sciera have been studied and propagated in a laboratory setting.
 P. sciera were reared from eggs to first spawn sexual maturity in a one-year period.

-At age-1, P. sciera males averaged a total length of 94mm and weighed 7.5 grams, while females averaged 83mm and weighed 4.9g.
-Age-1 fish can spawn with the same success as age-2 fish.
-P. sciera spawn over fine gravel (1-5mm in diameter) during a photothermal day length of 13-hours and water temperatures approaching 19 °C. Breeding females carry as many as 184 eggs ranging in diameter from 1.65-1.78mm.
+At age one, P. sciera males averaged a total length of 94mm and weighed 7.5 grams, while females averaged 83mm and weighed 4.9g.
+Age one fish can spawn with the same success as two-year-old fish.
+P. sciera spawn over fine gravel (1–5mm in diameter) during a photothermal day length of 13-hours and water temperatures approaching 19 °C. Breeding females carry as many as 184 eggs ranging in diameter from 1.65-1.78mm.
 In one laboratory experiment, 6,372 eggs yielded only 720 Percina sciera larvae.
-Some darters in the family Percidae have been collected at ages up to four-years.
+Some darters in the family Percidae have been collected at ages up to four years.